-The photo-sharing app recently announced that users’ timelines will switch to an algorithmic formula.
+The photo-sharing app announced in March 2016 that users’ timelines will switch to an algorithmic formula.
 Instead of featuring posts in reverse chronological order, posts will appear in your feed “based on the likelihood you’ll be interested in the content, your

 relationship with the person posting, and the timeliness of the post.”

 The curated feed will take engagement into heavy consideration when it determines which posts to show in a user’s newsfeed.
 A post that is receiving

 interactions on an account whose followers are regularly engaged is more likely to show up at the top of the newsfeed.